dlurton/anode/src/execute/README.md

-# LWNN Execute
+# Anode Execute

-This is LWNN's JIT compiler - or more accurately, the parts of LWNN which utilize LLVM's ORC JIT compiler.
+This is Anode's JIT compiler - or more accurately, the parts of Anode which utilize LLVM's ORC JIT compiler.